UK shares slide as central bank moves fail to quell virus fears

 March 16 (Reuters) - UK shares mirrored steep declines in global stock markets on Monday, as coordinated stimulus actions by central banks across the world failed to calm panic-stricken investors who feared deeper economic damage from the coronavirus pandemic.

+A volatility gauge for eurozone stocks .V2TX, commonly known as the fear gauge, jumped to an all-time high of 87.90 points.

-Airline stocks took the biggest hit as Britain's government looked set to discuss how to help the sector after major airlines including Virgin Atlantic and easyJet EZJ.L said the state would need to step in to prevent a collapse.
+Britain's airline stocks took the biggest hit as the government looked set to discuss how to help the sector after major airlines including Virgin Atlantic and easyJet EZJ.L said the state would need to step in to prevent a collapse.

+As of Sunday, the number of deaths of Britons with coronavirus jumped by 14 to 35, while the total diagnosed rose by 20% to 1,372, health authorities said.

+Adding to slowdown fears, a survey showed manufacturing in Britain weakened sharply in early 2020 even before concerns about the coronavirus crisis escalated, adding urgency to the need for a trade deal with the European Union.

-Shares in major lenders including Barclays BARC.L, Royal Bank of Scotland RBS.L and LLoyds Banking Group LLOY.L fell between 4.6% and 9%.
+Feeling the heat from lower rates, shares in major lenders including Barclays BARC.L, Royal Bank of Scotland RBS.L and Lloyds Banking Group LLOY.L fell between 10% and 14%.

-The moves, however, gave little impetus for investors as things worsened over the weekend, with holiday destinations such as Spain declaring a state of emergency and the Trump administration adding Britain and Ireland to its list of countries facing travel curbs.
+Among other virus casualties, luxury carmaker Aston Martin AML.L tumbled 30.5% to an all-time low after it said it was increasing a 500-million pound ($617 million) capital-raising plan by 36 million pounds.

+Retail chain Primark's owner, Associated British Foods ABF.L, said it had shut 20% of its store space and would not provide a full-year forecast due to the impact of the pandemic.

 ((Devik.Jain@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2062; ;))